syegres/fix8/README.md

 the **[Fix8 Developer Group](https://groups.google.com/forum/#!forum/fix8-developer)**.
 If you cannot find any help there **create a new topic and ask the support group for advice.**

-1. *Do not* email us directly. **Support questions sent directly to us will be redirected to the support group.**
+1. Please *Do not* email us (or Fix8MT) directly. **Support questions sent directly to us will be redirected to the support group or possibly ignored.**

-1. *Do not* post the same question to both fix8-support and fix8-developer groups.
+1. Please *Do not* post the same question to both fix8-support and fix8-developer groups.

 1. If you are considering submitting a problem report, make sure you have identified a **potential problem with Fix8 and not a problem with your application**.
 These aren't the same thing.
 So, for example, if your application is crashing, there are many possible causes and some will relate